Scakah/PCs/enclave/horatio_ambitiousus.md

 ### Level 3 -> 4 (v2 Update: only needs 2 more, sonce lv2 requires only 2)
 - gobblin soup
 - Fight at the Museum(CC): Horatio wad invited to validate the artifacts after their return to ensure they weren't replaced with forgeries
-- Curtain of Iron I(CC): Horatio was invited to inspect a stsrdrive of a hidden alien ship
+- Curtain of Iron I(CC): Horatio was invited to inspect a stardrive of a hidden alien ship
+### Level 4 -> 5
+- "Enclave Mission 2024-09-07": Horatio got asked to de-program several victims of a rogue telepath